sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Release_Notes/Titanium_SDK_Release_Notes_8.x/Titanium_SDK_8.1.1.GA_Release_Note.md

 As of this GA release, the previous Titanium SDK patch release is no longer supported.
 End of support for this version will be 2019-02-29 or until the next patch release.
 Note: major and minor releases continue to be supported according to their nominal lifetime.
 See [Axway Appcelerator Deprecation Policy](/docs/appc/AMPLIFY_Appcelerator_Services_Overview/Axway_Appcelerator_Deprecation_Policy/) and [Nominal Lifetimes](/docs/appc/AMPLIFY_Appcelerator_Services_Overview/Axway_Appcelerator_Product_Lifecycle/#nominal-lifetimes) documents for details.

-With the release of Titanium SDK 9.0.0, we will no longer support Node.js 8.X.
-Node 10.13.0 will be the new minimum supported version with SDK 9.0.0.
+{{% alert title="❗️ Warning" color="danger" %}}With the release of Titanium SDK 9.0.0, we will no longer support Node.js 8.X.
+Node 10.13.0 will be the new minimum supported version with SDK 9.0.0.{{% /alert %}}

 ## Community credits